patrickgordon/patrickgordon.github.io/_posts/2017-02-23-tips-for-using-immutablejs-with-react-redux.md

+---
+layout: post
-# Tips for using ImmutableJS with React, Redux.
+title:  "Tips for using ImmutableJS with React, Redux"
+date: 2017-02-23
+category: webdev
+tags: react redux immutablejs
+---

 I recently started overhauling the frontend for [SimpleRM](http://simplerm.co) because it wasn't performant and I have improved my React & Redux work a lot since I started building it.
 I decided that this would be a good opportunity to explore the popular library [ImmutableJS](link).
 I have had many recommendations from other FE devs and was eager to give it a go.